LewisBray/tictactoe/README.txt

 a class called tictactoe and two simple game modes of a standard two player game and a single player game against an AI picking squares at random were included.

+I'm fairly sure this could be easily modified to have variable sized boards, some work has already gone into this.